F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Introduction

-Our main contributions are summarized bellow: \textbf{1)} We propose a simple yet efficient alternative to interpolation to improve the quality of CAMs.
-Given a CNN classifier employed for WSOL, we propose to integrate a decoder architecture for parametric upscaling of CAMs.
-It leverages low/top-level features from the classifier to map original (low resolution) CAMs to full-resolution CAMs (F-CAMs) that can produce accurate localizations.
-In addition, the decoder explicitly models foreground and background. \textbf{2)} Training of the decoder is performed using loss terms that ensure the accuracy, consistency, and completeness of F-CAMs, using only the global image-class annotation provided for supervision.
-We exploit low resolution CAMs in addition to image statistics and object size priors for training the decoder.
-Our method is generic, and can be combined with any WSOL method with a classifier.
-It aims solely to improve the CAM quality and therefore improve the localization performance without altering the classification performance. \textbf{3)} Following the experimental WSOL protocol described in \cite{choe2020evaluating}, we compare F-CAM against several baseline methods, including CAM~\cite{zhou2016learning}, GradCAM~\cite{SelvarajuCDVPB17iccvgradcam}, GradCam++~\cite{ChattopadhyaySH18wacvgradcampp}, Smooth-GradCAM++~\cite{omeiza2019corr}, XGradCAM~\cite{fu2020axiom}, LayerCAM~\cite{JiangZHCW21layercam}, on two benchmark datasets for WSOL, CUB-200-2011~\cite{WahCUB2002011} and OpenImages~\cite{BenensonPF19,choe2020evaluating}.
-Results indicate that F-CAM can provide significant improvements in localization for these baselines.
-In addition, F-CAMs produced with our method has better properties, like less sensitivity to threshold values, which is also a bottleneck in WSOL tasks.
-The enhanced results made these WSOL baselines competitive with recent WSOL state-of-the-art methods. \textbf{4)} Finally, we also provide ablation studies and a complexity analysis to characterize our method.
-The inference time obtained with F-CAM is lower than average standard CAM methods.
+\textbf{(1)} We propose a simple, yet efficient alternative to interpolation to improve the quality of CAMs for WSOL task.
+Given a trained CNN classifier for WSOL, we propose integrating a decoder architecture to perform a parametric upscaling of CAMs.
+It leverages low/top-level features from the classifier, and original low resolution CAMs to produce full-resolution CAMs (F-CAMs) that yield accurate localizations.
+In addition, the decoder explicitly models the foreground and background.
+The proposed guidance loss is named \textit{pixel alignment loss}.

+\textbf{(2)} Training of the decoder is performed using loss terms that enhance localization accuracy, consistency, and completeness of F-CAMs, using only global image-class annotations.
+We exploit low resolution CAMs in addition to image statistics and object size priors to train the decoder.
+Our method is generic, and can be combined with any WSOL method with a CNN classifier, such as ResNet, VGG, and Inception families.
+It aims at improving CAM quality and, therefore, CAM localization accuracy without altering the classification performance.

+\textbf{(3)} Following the experimental WSOL protocol in \cite{choe2020evaluating}, we combine F-CAM with several baseline methods, including CAM~\cite{zhou2016learning}, GradCAM~\cite{SelvarajuCDVPB17iccvgradcam}, GradCam++~\cite{ChattopadhyaySH18wacvgradcampp}, Smooth-GradCAM++~\cite{omeiza2019corr}, XGradCAM~\cite{fu2020axiom}, LayerCAM~\cite{JiangZHCW21layercam}, on two challenging benchmark datasets for WSOL, CUB-200-2011~\cite{WahCUB2002011} and OpenImages~\cite{BenensonPF19,choe2020evaluating}.
+The results indicate that F-CAM can provide significant improvements in CAM localization for these baselines.
+In addition, F-CAMs produced with our method have better properties than standard CAM methods for WSOL, e.g., better robustness to the threshold values.
+The enhanced results made these simple WSOL baselines competitive with recent state-of-the-art WSOL methods.
+Finally, we provide ablation studies and a time complexity analysis.
+The inference time obtained with F-CAM is lower than the average time of fine-tuned baseline methods, and is competitive with other CAM methods.